Wondering how aging with cerebral palsy can affect your health and wellbeing?

 Speech, language, and hearing impairments are common communication problems in children with cerebral palsy.

-Untreated communication problems will limit social interactions as well as education and employment outlooks.
+Not addressing communication problems will limit social interactions as well as education and employment outlooks.
+These also can lead to a decreased sense of emotional wellbeing.

-The best way to manage any communication problem is to have regular speech, language, and hearing examinations.
+The best way to identify any communication problem is to have regular speech, language, and hearing examinations.

 3. Premature Aging & Fatigue